KMS1260/Network-Traffic-Analysis-Intrusion-Investigation/01-using-network-sniffers/README.md

 ![](./images/19.jpg)

-If we look in the ASCII interpretation to see if we can recognize the URL requested.
+If we look in the ASCII interpretation to see if we can recognise the URL requested.
 We should be able to find **www.targetwebsite.com** in the 6th-7th line (those hex offsets labelled as 0040 - 0070), but it might be broken across two lines.

 ![](./images/20.jpg)